• Skip to primary navigation

 Equipment

-• Pressure cooker – I use an electric pressure cooker similar to this one.
-However, you don’t have to use an electric one.
+• Pressure cooker - I use an electric pressure but you don't have to use an electric one.
 Stove-top pressure cookers work just as well.
-Follow the manufacturer’s instructions for your own particular model.
+Follow the manufacturer's instructions for your own particular model.

 • Sharp knife and chopping board – for preparing the vegetables.